RayHightower/RayHightower.com/_posts/2023-11-08-forming-storming-norming-performing.markdown

 A few decades ago, I was introduced to a framework that describes the growth and hiccups of teams.
 Every team goes through these four stages:

 1. **Forming**.
 Right after the team launches, everyone is excited and happy to work together.
+We're all buddies, right?

 2. **Storming**.
 Team members disagree for the first time.
 A few start to wonder "Why did I ever join this team?"
 Some members might quit the team at this stage.
 Many teams die at the first sign of _Storming_.

 3. **Norming**.
 Team members have worked through the _Storming_ disagreement.
 They decide to stick together and tough it out.

 4. **Performing**.
 The team experiences its first collective success.
-They're happy that pushed through the tough times as a unit.
+They're happy that they pushed through the tough times as a unit.
 And the team engine begins to hum.

 ### Why?

 Why will a team go these stages?
 Because teams consist of humans.
 Let's explore this model further.

 <!--more-->

-### Repeating Cycle

-The cycle repeats when the team faces a new challenge.
-If the team has made it through all four stages at least once, they're better equipped to deal with forming, storming, norming, and performing in future cycles.

-The cycles are like a spiral staircase.
-The stages repeat, with each stage at a higher level than last time.

 ### Forming